-Through cutting-edge research and a commitment to education and outreach, we work every day to promote the development of ethical leaders who foster ethical cultures in organizations around the world.
+Through cutting-edge research, education, and outreach, we work every day to promote the development of ethical leaders who foster ethical cultures in organizations around the world.

 Featured Program: Collegiate Ethics Case Competition

 High School Ethics Forum

 The High School Ethics Forum challenges students to reflect on their own ethical reasoning—providing hands-on experience for dealing with both personal and professional ethical dilemmas.
 Students analyze ethical solutions with the support of faculty experts and Eller undergraduates.Explore the High School Ethics Forum »

 Collegiate Ethics Case Competition

 The annual Collegiate Ethics Case Competition brings students together from around the world, challenging their moral reasoning in thought-provoking team challenges.
 Faced with a real-world business ethics case, students analyze the case and present to a panel of judges.Explore the Collegiate Ethics Case Competition »

 Faculty Research Spotlight